sassoftware/enlighten-integration/README.md

 See individual subdirectories for specific examples and instructions.

 Contributors include:
-Patrick Hall
-Radhikha Myneni
-Ruiwen Zhang
-Tim Haley
+Patrick Hall, Radhikha Myneni, Ruiwen Zhang, and Tim Haley